American Institute of Certified Public Accountants: Credentials, designations, and scholarships

-The AICPA, along with CIMA, issues the Chartered Global Management Accountant (CGMA) designation, which was established in 2012.
+Aong with CIMA, AICPA issues the Chartered Global Management Accountant (CGMA) designation, which was established in 2012.
 Based on global quality standards for ethics and performance, CGMA designees are considered experts with credibility of advanced proficiency in finance, operations, strategy and management.

-The Institute offers a number of scholarships for high school students, undergraduate and graduate students, and working professionals.
+The institute offers a number of scholarships for high school students, undergraduate, and graduate students, and working professionals.
 This includes: